outl1ne/core-js/docs/modals.md

 # Modals

+Controls a modal's opened status with a `data-modal-open` attribute.
+The html element also gets a `data-{modalName}-open` class when a modal is open.

 Modals can be used with data attributes or the JavaScript API.

 Note: We don't add any styles to the modals.
 You should use the data-modal-open attribute to toggle visibility with CSS.

 ## Example